The Scorekeeper ensures the correct generation of pairings and all other tournament records throughout the tournament.

 - Making sure all necessary information is included in the tournament’s report to be submitted to the DCI.

-Tournament Organizers are usually the Scorekeepers of smaller events like Grand Prix Trials, but in larger events a judge often takes the responsibility of scorekeeping.
+The Tournament Organizer or the Head Judge is typically the Scorekeeper of smaller events, but in larger events (120+) a dedicated scorekeeper is recommended.
 Larger Premier events often have professional Scorekeepers who are experienced with scorekeeping software.
 Their scorekeeping ability does not correlate to their judge level; some professional Scorekeepers are uncertified, and others are Level 2+ judges.

 The Head Judge has the final authority in determining corrective action for scorekeeping errors.